-Designing a circuit board for ease of manufacturing can help insure your project stays on schedule and the redo's are left for someone else.
+Designing a circuit board for ease of manufacturing can help insure your project stays on schedule.

 Use Your Boombox as a PA System

 I was pretty satisfied with my home entertainment setup.
 The TV was connected to a cable box, VCR, and a DVD player through a RadioShack ([url=http://www.radioshack.com]http://www.radioshack.com[/url]) four-way audio/video selector (model 15-1976).
 This particular unit is a push button model, which is both inexpensive and reliable.
 Having to manually switch inputs didn’t seem to be much of a hassle to me, since — for the most part — you had to get up to insert a tape or DVD, anyway.

 The vast majority of USB devices available on the market today have at least one thing in common: They all use microcontrollers to implement the task at hand.
 Whether it’s in the form of a USB serial engine sharing the same piece of silicon with a microcontroller or a simple connection between the two on a printed circuit board, the use of a microcontroller for just about any USB-based task is virtually inescapable ... that is, until now.

 Recently, I needed to acquire some temperature data from multiple remote locations and decided to avail myself of the phone system.
 For the data acquisition unit, I decided to use an Atmel ATmega 8.
 This processor has plenty of horsepower for the task and a high performance A/D converter.